pchrz/mvpn/README.md

 2.)
 Create username/password file.
 First line username and Second line password.
 See pass file for an example.

 3.)
+Create a config file that is comma seperated the flag you wish to pass to the mvpn program and the location of the .ovpn file you want to call with that flag.

-Run sudo chmod +x vpn.sh to make the bash script executable.
+4.)
+Run sudo chmod +x mvpn.sh to make the bash script executable.
 _____________

 # Add BASH command